 Image Acquisition Speed

 Because bi-plane systems capture image data from detectors on two axes, they are able to acquire 3D images faster.
 This is especially useful in neurovascular and electrophysiology (EP) procedures.
 Single-plane labs are also capable of 3D imaging, but the time it takes the C-arm to move and the software’s reconstruction process cause a delay.
-Additionally, 3D software is not native to single-plane labs and must be added for 3D imaging to be done.
+While 3D is a standard feature of a bi-plane lab, it's an added feature on single-plane labs that requires additional OEM software and hardware.

 The type of work you plan to use your lab for will have at least as much (if not more) weight in your decision between a bi-plane and a single-plane cath lab as any other difference we'll discuss here.
 Bi-plane and single-plane cath labs are designed with certain specialties in mind.
 If your facility is planning for a dedicated neuro or EP lab, for example, you'd be best served by a bi-plane system.
 And if other study types come into that room on occasion, you can adjust settings to use only one of your system's C-arms.